jagenjo/litescene.js/guides/raycasting and picking.md

 ```

 Other available options are:
 - layers: a mask specifiying which layers to test collision with ( p.e.
-0b1010 to test the second and the foruth layer)
+0b1010 to test the second and the fourth layer)
 - instances: an array of instances if you do not want to test against all the instances
 - max_distance: if you want to stop testing after some distance
-- first_collision: returns the first collision it find (which is not the closest one to the camera, is faster but not accurate).
+- first_collision: returns the first collision it finds (which is not the closest one to the camera, is faster but not accurate).

 ## LS.Collision